sqwev/CropMaster/docs/source/tutorials/rsimg.md

-# Introduction for Crop Master

-The Crop Master is a python package created for digital agriculture.
-For now, the core of this package is to process the relationship between farm, field and image.

-- Farm: farm can be considered as a collection of fields, and a farm can have many fields.
-- Field: field is a field planted with crops
-- Image: image is a remote sensing image, which can be satellite image or drone image.

-There are many useful packages which can be used for anlysis remote sensing image, but they usually don't consider the relationship between farm, field and image.
-This package is created to solve this problem.
+# RsImg
 The `RsImg` class is the core of this package, it is used to process remote sensing image.

-# RsImg

 Now I abandon the `GDAL` package, and transfer to `rasterio` package, which is more convenient to use. the `ds` property of `RsImg` object is a `rasterio` dataset, which is compatible with `rasterio` API.